19hours/sg-statutes/Acts/Competition Act.md

 ### Financial year

 11\.
-The financial year of the Commission shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Commission shall begin on the appointed day and end on 31st March of the succeeding year.
+The financial year of the Commission shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Commission shall begin on 1st January 2005 and end on 31st March of the succeeding year.

 ### Annual estimates